 The right aircraft age and price are about to intersect for the 767-300 and A330-200 -- helping to create a very different freighter market in five to seven years.

 The old saying that old airplanes never die, they just fly freight, may be stretching a cliché a bit -- but not by much.
 Boeing's latest Commercial Market Outlook projects that by 2025, some 2,983 aircraft will be added to the worldwide freighter fleet, and 75 percent of them will be modified passenger or combi aircraft.
 If Boeing's predictions are true, the world freighter fleet will double, to 3,563 aircraft, which represents a slight increase from the company's forecast last year. ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Freighter Forecast: In Search of the Sweet Spot".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Freighter Forecast: In Search of the Sweet Spot".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.